fabiana2611/fabiana2611.github.io/_posts/rascunho/2022-10-01-greenit-and-patterns.md

 <h4>Result</h4>

-<p style="text-align: justify;">The values get in the end of the process was the average from top and one execution of the ioreg.
+<p style="text-align: justify;">The values got in the end of the process was the average from top and one execution of the ioreg.
 The image is regarding the execution of the binarytrees but you can do the same with the others benchmarcks implemented.</p>

 <p><center>
   <img src="/img/green/result_poc.png" />